Kronuz/Xapiand/docs/_docs/reference-guide/schemas.md

 {: .note .info }
 **_One Index, One Document Type_**<br>
-In {{ site.name }}, one index can contain one document type.
+In Xapiand, one index can contain one document type.
 E.g. Instead of storing two document types in a single index, one should store tweets in the `tweets` index and users in the `users` index.
 Indices are completely independent of each other and so there will be no conflict of field types